 Structural Aspects of the SPE

-The applicable Spanish regulation does not foresee a wide margin of discretion.
+The applicable Spanish regulation does not contain a wide margin of discretion.
 An SPE has to be incorporated as an ad hoc special purpose fund, devoid of legal personality, and administered by a securitisation management company.

 Securitisation management companies are special entities specifically designed with an ad hoc status to serve as the management companies of securitisation SPEs.
 These entities shall have the suffix “SGFT” in their legal name (sociedad gestora de fondos de titulización) and must be authorised by the Spanish Securities Exchange Commission (Comisión Nacional del Mercado de Valores – CNMV).

 The CNMV has a list of authorised management companies available on its website.

 SPEs cannot have directors; they are administered by securitisation management companies instead.
 Moreover, SPEs cannot enter into transactions other than those expressly authorised and disclosed in the corresponding deed of incorporation (and in the prospectus, when applicable).
 Therefore, SPEs are ring-fenced in the sense that transactions other than those specifically needed for the securitisation transaction purposes are not legally allowed.

 The Spanish general doctrine establishes that substantive consolidation may take place when the estates of different entities are significantly blended – ie, when it is rendered unfeasible to carve out different pools of claims.